I changed my ways of getting books…a bit.

 I recently bought Humans of New York.
 It had small tags everywhere.
 Humans of New York is a Facebook blog where Brandon takes pictures of people in New York and tells their story.
 His blog got so famous that he has a Facebook series, gets paid to travel across the world, and has two books now.

 But his book came with these small pink tags.
-These tags – left by a stranger – point towards his or her favorite stories.
+These tags—left by a stranger—point toward their favorite stories.
 As I read the book to understand humans more, I felt as if I was reading to understand this stranger more too.

 We had different tastes for sure.
 The stranger loved stories with two lovers showcasing their happiness more; I loved the stories of people overcoming different adversities more.

 I found another surprise the further I went.
 It seemed as if the stranger also printed off more photos as seen in the photo to the right.